istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 ### Why use virtual services? {#why-use-virtual-services}

 Virtual services play a key role in making Istio’s traffic management flexible and powerful.
-They do this by strongly decoupling where the client sends their requests from the destination workloads that actually implement them.
+They do this by strongly decoupling where clients send their requests from the destination workloads that actually implement them.
 Virtual services also provide a rich way of specifying different traffic routing rules for sending traffic to those workloads.